Horse Riding on Dartmoor

 ‘Horses lend us the wings we lack’

-If you don’t have your own horse, or are a novice in the saddle, there are some excellent stables listed overleaf, offering tuition and an experienced guide.
+If you don’t have your own horse, or are a novice in the saddle, there are some excellent stables listed below offering tuition and an experienced guide.

 The South-East of Dartmoor:

 For those new to Dartmoor this could be the best place to start.
 There are a good number of easy rides, taking in gentle slopes, valleys and undulating moorland.
-The scenery is spectacular, and for those that wish to make a weekend of it, there is an abundance of excellent accommodation and refreshments available nearby.
+The scenery is spectacular!

 The South-West of Dartmoor: